February’s Learning Resources

 - Check-in question: What does generosity mean to you, and how do you currently practice it in your life?

-🎥 Watch Video of Justin's Talk on Seeing Clearly (30-40 min)
+🎥 Watch Video of Justin’s Talk on the Perfection of Generosity (30-40 min)

 - Justin Kirkwood has been studying and practicing Buddhism for over twenty years and has been working as a Tibetan translator and interpreter for more than ten.
 He lived in India for eight years, studying and practicing with many great teachers and spent three of those years as a monk, studying Buddhist philosophy in a Tibetan monastic seminary.
 He now works at the Namchak Foundation as a translator of texts, as Namchak Khen Rinpoche’s interpreter, and as a meditation teacher.